quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 Avoidance of foul accumulation of toxic crud in Red Wine 1

-commencing Tuesday 8th instant all licensees are instructed thus -
+commencing Tuesday 8th instant on pain of death all licensees are instructed thus -

-all wines and spirits and other liquors will be served in bottomless glasses 2
+henceforth all wines and spirits and other noxious liquors will be served in bottomless glasses 2

-additional license fees of £1,000 per protected customer will be paid to cover additional essential inspection and control costs 3
+additional license fees of £1,000 per protected customer will be paid to cover additional essential bureaucratic inspection & control costs 3

-Notwithstanding to protect the red wine industry and encourage investment in cutting edge technology, and the enterprise culture, it has been decided to delay the introduction of the profits tax outlined in the next budget for a full 8½ months.
+Notwithstanding to protect the red wine industry and encourage investment in cutting edge technology & the enterprise culture, it has been decided to delay the introduction of the profits tax outlined in the next budget for a full 8½ months.

 ( 1 the scientific discovery of the therapeutic anti-coagulant blood thinning properties of red wine residues by Nobel laureate Joe Sixpack has been acknowledged elsewhere.
-However the Bureau of Bureaux set up last year under section 4a of the Public Health Act 1873 has noted the deleterious effects of injecting 3.85 Kg of this material into small mammals (delicate white mice and furry guinea pigs) - note that further work on these risks has been abandoned following the Green Act introduced last year to guarantee the enforcement of the Cruelty to Animals Act of 1215.
+However the Bureau of Bureaux set up last year under section 4a of the Public Health Act 1873 has noted that this work was only a theory and further work has revealed the deleterious effects of injecting 3.85 Kg of this material into small mammals (delicate white mice and furry guinea pigs) - NB further work on these risks has been abandoned following the Green Act introduced last year to guarantee the enforcement of the Cruelty to Animals Act of 1215.
 This was in response to our manifesto commitment to listen to the public pressure for the common good and it follows directly from to the 'Voice of Society' initiative set up by our Scunthorpe Focus Group)

 ( 3 because of the beneficial effects all new red wine receptacles (but not white wine and obnoxious spirits) will be subsidised by the taxpayer (0.03 p per unit) to alleviate regulatory cost burdens and the competitive threats from French imports)

-Intelligent Design?
-Bureaucratic kludge?
+Intelligent Design? or bureaucratic kludge?
 What on earth is going on here? ... and what has it got to do with economics?

-As Richard Dawkins has suggested in his 1976 book 'The Selfish Gene' - 'Genes do cost / benefit analysis'!
+As for economics, Richard Dawkins suggested in his 1976 book 'The Selfish Gene' - 'Genes do cost / benefit analysis'?

-An evolutionary explanation of brain function over deep time can dramatically simplify the understanding of the process by which an intolerably complex electro chemical mass of proteins came into existence ... but beware, although the process is simply the outcome is all difficult and complicated ...
+An evolutionary explanation of brain function over deep time can dramatically simplify the understanding of the process by which an intolerably complex electro chemical mass of proteins came into existence ... but beware, although the process is simple the outcome is all messy, complicated, conflicting, changing & scarce ... the watchmaker was blind ...

 Here are some empirically substantiated statements about human behaviour -

-the laws of physics, particularly the 2nd Law of Thermodynamics, determine that the process of evolution 'just happens' ...
+the laws of physics, notably the 2nd Law of Thermodynamics, determine that change, entropy increase, the process of evolution 'just happens' ...

-evolution is powerful enough to explain everything we see including all human behaviour, economics, Dixieland Jazz, grandchildren and the price of beer ...
+evolution is powerful enough to explain everything we see in the universe including human behaviour, economics, Dixieland Jazz, grandchildren and the price of beer ...

-the selection process is not supernatural - undoubtedly the laws of physics are the ultimate cause of evolution but the meaningful explanation of the process is that long necked giraffes were not rationally purposefully intentionally planned or designed but rather that short necked giraffes died out!
+the natural selection process is not supernatural - undoubtedly the laws of physics are the ultimate cause of evolution but the meaningful explanation of the process is that long necked giraffes were not deliberately rationally purposefully intentionally planned nor designed but rather they emerged as short necked giraffes died out!

 This encapsulates Darwin's 'strange inversion of reason'.
-It is 'strange' and an 'inversion' because the human brain imagines a process of intelligent design 'as if' folk 'rationally purposefully intentionally plan' top down improvements to their circumstances.
+It is 'strange' and an 'inversion' because the human brain imagines an illusory process of intelligent design, 'as if' folk 'deliberately rationally purposefully intentionally plan' top down improvements to their circumstances.

-But there is no evidence for this anthropomorphic myth ... there is no 'homunculus' in the brain ... there is no 'Cartesian theatre' ...
+But there is no evidence for this anthropomorphic myth ... this illusion of design ... there is no 'homunculus' in the brain ... there is no 'Cartesian theatre' ... there is no 'control' of future outcomes ... just megalomaniacs? ... the watchmaker was blind ...

-Darwin suggested that complex evolutionary history was different ... a bottom up emergence ... and the intentional assumption, the 'as if' a top down design, is itself a remarkable adaptation ... a survival aid ... the brain desperately struggles to make sense of human behaviour 'as if' intentional ... maybe our survival chances are increased if we imagine conspiracies? ... a strange paradox? ...
+Darwin suggested that complex evolutionary history was different ... a bottom up emergence of coherence from the complex interactions of numberless contrivers of unforeseen accidents ... perhaps the intentional assumption, the 'as if' a top down design, was itself a remarkable adaptation ... a survival aid ... 'as if' the brain desperately struggled to make sense of human behaviour to survive ... 'as if' intentional ... maybe our survival chances are increased if we imagine conspiracies of control? ... a strange paradox? ...

-So maybe we should expect the understanding of evolutionary design to be counterintuitive and mere mortal understanding to be sorely tested -
+So maybe we should expect the understanding of evolutionary change to be counterintuitive and mere mortal understanding to be sorely tested because -

 self-consciousness and human purpose feels 'as if' it is an imperative top down design process ...

-endless increasing complexity, change, conflict and scarcity is associated with all useful behaviours ...
+endless increasing complexity, change, conflict & scarcity is associated with all useful behaviours ...

-self-conscious human behaviours are themselves an integral, coevolving, but small part of a whole evolving shebang ...
+self-conscious human behaviours are themselves an integral, coevolving, part of an evolving whole shebang & caboodle ...

-bottom up evolutionary processes select by killing off failures and folk find it difficult cope with failures just as folk find it difficult to imagine non-existence ...
+natural selection involves bottom up evolutionary processes which kill off failures and empathetic folk find it difficult cope with painful failures ...

-A moral dilemma also emerges as there are many more ways of being dead than alive and there must be many many more failures than successes.
-It is real real hard hard to 'rejoice' when a business fails and liquidates or a hospital fails and is closed ... but slowly some folk are learning and understanding that as hopeless failures die, resources are released and niches vacated only to be occupied by expanding successes ... synergy is not a zero sum game ...
+The emotional moral dilemma which emerges is traumatic.
+There are many more ways of being dead than alive and there are many many more failures than successes.
+It is real real hard hard to 'rejoice' when a business goes bankrupt or a hospital fails and closes ... but slowly some folk are learning and understanding that as hopeless failures die, resources are released and niches vacated to be occupied by expanding successes ... synergy is not a zero sum game ...

-As Joseph Schumpeter suggested - 'Capitalism is a perennial gale of Creative Destruction'.
+Joseph Schumpeter - 'Capitalism is a perennial gale of Creative Destruction'.

 Arthur Peacocke - 'Life is continuously created but progress is a package dependent on death and failure'.